polymerdao/developer-hub/docs/learn/concepts/polymer/polymer-stack.md

 - Participating in the L2 network
 - Sequencing transactions

-When ran **in sequening mode, the rollup node will create new L2 blocks**.
+When ran **in sequencing mode, the rollup node will create new L2 blocks**.

 :::info Polymer's sequencer